ga-wdi-pvd/http-mvc-intro-rails/README.md

   might include fetching, updating, deleting, or creating information using one or more models.

-  5. Once the controller has performed any actions / retrieved any inforamation from the model(s), it uses a view to *render* an HTML page.
+  5. Once the controller has performed any actions / retrieved any information from the model(s), it uses a view to *render* an HTML page.

   6. The rendered view is then sent back to the client as a response.